NickLowery/StoryCircles/README.md

 That's about it!
 The bulk of the work went into making the real-time writing of the story work.
 It's been fun and challenging.

+### Is it mobile-responsive?

+Yes!
+It has a nav bar that collapses, columns that collapse into one on the Write index page, and a turn order display sidebar that disappears on smaller displays.

 ### How To Run It

 ### What is in the files (ignoring .gitignore and things I didn't directly edit):